VALIDATED ACCURACY · METHODOLOGY OPEN

 SomniSense produces two independent indices each night, and they're validated separately:

 The reason there are two numbers per index isn't marketing — it's that they answer different questions.
-BRI is medically interpretable (because AHI exists).
+BRI is medically interpretable (because the AHI metric exists and clinicians use the same per-hour shape).
 SRI is product-defined (we made it up — carefully, but still).
 The validation numbers are what tell you each of them is honest.

 The four numbers we actually have

-These come from n=70+ paired nights — meaning we ran SomniSense on a phone next to the same person, on the same night, in a sleep lab where they were also being recorded with a real polysomnography setup.
+These come from 80 paired PSG nights across 40 participants (10 in-lab + 70 ambulatory PSG with nasal-airflow cannula) — meaning we ran SomniSense on a phone next to the same person, on the same night, while they were also being recorded with a real polysomnography setup.
 The audio was scored by AASM-trained sleep technicians who didn't know what SomniSense had said.

 That last part — "didn't know what we said" — is what "blinded scoring" means.
 We don't get to pre-train our scorers on our own answers.
 Otherwise the test would be circular.